jayapriya054/Kubernetes-Project/README.md

+_This project demonstrates how a Python Flask application is containerized with Docker, pushed to a registry, deployed on a local k3d Kubernetes cluster, and finally deployed on Google Kubernetes Engine (GKE) with autoscaling, security, storage, and ingress._

 1. Created a Python Flask application (app.py) that listens on port 5000 and returns Hello, World!.

 2. Containerized the application using Docker with the base image python:3.12-slim and exposed port 5000 inside the container.